 If you're sleeping in a bivy sack, tent, or even a bushcraft style shelter, you can use the emergency blanket to line the area above you or the back wall.

 This way, the durability of the thermal blanket becomes less of an issue but you can get the heat reflective and warming benefits of the blanket.

 If you're sleeping in a tent and have rainfly, a great way I've found to do this is to slide the emergency blanket between the tent and rainfly.

-This not only adds another layer of waterproof protection but will also reflect your body heat and help to warm the entire tent.
+This not only adds an extra layer of waterproof protection but will also reflect your body heat and help to warm the entire tent.

 In a survival situation, staying warm and dry is critical.

 And if you're left without a structural or tent shelter, you could be left sleeping in the dirt.

 Well, even if you have a tarp and sleeping bag, that cheap emergency blanket you tossed in your pack will still come in handy to keep you from freezing your butt off (and provides another layer of protection from moisture).

 Place your cheap emergency sleeping blanket on the ground and then put some sort of layer between you and the reflective blanket.

 If you have a sleeping pad that will work great.
 If you need to improvise, dry dirt, pine needles, etc... will do the job.